-Old Dominion’s commitment to quality results in satisfied students — 92% would recommend ODU Distance Learning to a friend, according to the 2009-2010 Distance Learning Student Satisfaction Survey.
+Old Dominion’s commitment to quality results in satisfied students — 93% would recommend ODU Distance Learning to a friend, according to the 2012-2013 Senior Student Satisfaction Survey.

 Old Dominion’s distance learning network provides educational opportunities for many traditional and non-traditional students.